 Saturday 25th: J says people were coming into the café crying yesterday.
 D says London should hold a referendum to leave the UK.
 A friend who’s just returned from visiting family in Mauritius cooks us dinner.
 Shock all round.
 Watch the last ten minutes of the Croatia-Portugal game.
 In the last five minutes, looking certain to go to penalties, Portugal score.
 While the Portuguese team and training staff celebrate together, Ronaldo stands apart.
 Croatia are united in their grief, Ronaldo alone in his joy.

 Sunday 26th: At a café round the corner, I ask what the “Special” is.
 No one sure.
 Eventually someone says (or decides) it’s asparagus and egg on toast.
-Though this sounds appalling, I’m too awkward to change orders.
-I say I’ll try it.
+Though this sounds bad, I’m too awkward to change orders.
+I’ll try it.
 Before even taking my first bite I know this will be the taste of regret.

 Monday 27th: Coffee by St Thomas’ Hospital on steps down to the Thames path, the Houses of Parliament to the right.
 Spitting with rain.
 A Korean male model is posing for photographs, holding a pair of sunglasses to his mouth.
 An Austrian news crew are setting up on Westminster Bridge.
 The presenter stands on a box, her face bathed in light, eyes closed.
 Later, in Committee Room 12 of the Houses of Parliament for “Stories of Migration and Displacement”, Inua Ellams talks about there being 7 billion worlds out there, and how selfish – or boring – it would be to restrict yourself to one.
 Two doors down, the PLP are calling on Jeremy Corbyn to resign.
 Outside, a rally gathers on Parliament Square.

 Tuesday 28th: Meet M at exhibition.
 Defining British Art.
 Thomas Gainsborough painting from 1786 (two years before he died): wooded landscape with herdsman, cows and sheep near pool.
-I always confused him with Constable who, like a constable, I imagined as sturdy, upright, “English”.
+I always confused him with Constable who I imagined like a constable as sturdy, upright, “English”.
 Gainsborough is all loose, expressive brushstrokes, swirling paths and shadowy faces.
-Here, the trees blur into the background and as soon as you get a fix on them start to drift.
+Here, the trees blur into the background and as soon as you get a fix on them they start to drift.
 In the distance, family members congregate sadly around the entrance to a thatched cottage.
 They’re in another painting, another world.
-Later, at the candle-lit vigil for Nazanin Ratcliffe and Kamal Foroughi (both being detained in Iran), a woman comes up to us who’s just been at the remain march on Trafalgar Square.
+Later, at the candle-lit vigil for Nazanin Ratcliffe and Kamal Foroughi (both being detained in Iran), a woman comes up to us who’s just been at the “remain” march on Trafalgar Square.
 When we tell her about the vigil she shakes her head.
 The world is terrible.
 We talk about family.
 She says they live in America.
 It’s funny how people change.
 When her brother was younger he wouldn’t even peel a tangerine.
 Now he cleans up his mother’s shit.